cakephp/docs/en/orm/saving-data.rst

 validation process when simple mistakes can be automatically resolved, or when data needs to be restructured so it can be put into the right fields.

-The ``beforMarshal`` event is triggered just at the start of the validation process, one of the reasons is that ``beforeMarshal`` is allowed to change the validation rules and the saving options, such as the field whitelist.
+The ``Model.beforeMarshal`` event is triggered just at the start of the validation process, one of the reasons is that ``beforeMarshal`` is allowed to change the validation rules and the saving options, such as the field whitelist.
 Validation is triggered just after this event is finished.
 A common example of changing